-However, New Zealand’s requirements for visa-exempt nationals will be changing and by 1 October 2019, obtaining an Electronic Travel Authorization New Zealand (eTA) prior to departure will become mandatory.
-Together with the eTA, New Zealand will introduce the International Visitor Conservation and Tourism Levy (IVL), which is a small payment required from visitors to contribute in protecting and helping the natural environment and infrastructure.
+Together with the eTA, New Zealand introduced the International Visitor Conservation and Tourism Levy (IVL), which is a small payment required from visitors to contribute to protecting and helping the natural environment and infrastructure.

-Applying for the eTA NZ for Argentinian citizens will be very simple and quick, taking up to a maximum of 10 minutes to complete.
-Once obtained, the NZ eTA will be electronically linked to the travelers’ passports, removing the need for any passport stamps upon arrival.
+Applying for the eTA NZ for Argentinian citizens is very simple and quick, taking up to 10 minutes to complete.
+Once obtained, the NZ eTA remains electronically linked to the traveller’s passport, removing the need for any passport stamps upon arrival.

 Do Argentinian citizens Need a Visa for New Zealand?

-The eTA will be implemented to permit New Zealand authorities better vigilance of visa-exempt nationals in order to improve national and cross-border security.
+The eTA has been implemented to permit New Zealand authorities better vigilance of visa-exempt nationals in order to improve national and cross-border security.

-The NZ eTA will be valid for 2 years, allowing multiple entries and maximum stays of 90 consecutive days.
-The IVL will have to be paid only once for the duration of the eTA validity.
+The NZ eTA is valid for 2 years, allowing multiple entries and a maximum stay of 90 consecutive days.
+The IVL payment is collected only once for the duration of the eTA validity.

-*Note: The eTA NZ will be valid for 2 years or until the traveler’s passport expiry date, whichever comes first.
+*Note: The eTA NZ is valid for 2 years or until the traveller’s passport’s expiry date, whichever comes first.

 eTA New Zealand Document Requirements for Citizens of Argentina